Rita Ora Plays Detective In A Pair Of Sexy Snaps From Her New ‘Carry On’ Music Video

 On Thursday, the “Let Me Love You” hitmaker sent pulses racing in a skintight black jumpsuit after sharing a pair of sexy photos on her Instagram platform.
 The sweltering shots, which put all of her killer curves on display, teased some great things to come during the European leg of her world tour debuting next week, per an earlier report from The Inquisitr.

-As if that weren’t enough, next month the 28-year-old stunner is set to appear in the hotly-anticipated Pokémon Detective Pikachu movie, which hits theatres on May 10.
+As if that weren’t enough, next month the 28-year-old stunner is set to appear in the hotly-anticipated Pokémon Detective Pikachu movie, which hits theaters on May 10.
 Aside from making an appearance on screen, Rita also has a hot new track, “Carry On,” featured in the movie.
-Written in collaboration with Norwegian DJ Kygo, the single is part of the soundtrack of the upcoming Detective Pikachu movie and has just been released on YouTube.
+Written in collaboration with Norwegian DJ Kygo, the single is part of the soundtrack of the upcoming Detective Pikachu movie and the video has just been released on YouTube.

 Brimming with excitement, Rita broke the big news to her fans with another pair of head-turning snaps shared to Instagram.
 Shortly after midnight, the “Only Want You” songstress took to the popular social media platform to let everyone know that she just dropped the music video for “Carry On” – one that features many scenes from the highly anticipated Pokémon movie.